KeyboardNerd/clairlab/onboarding.md

 1. Understand Vulnerabilities and Vulnerability Sources
 2. Understand Namespaced Feature, Namespace, Feature, and how they are related to vulnerabilities.
 3. Understand one-layer container image, and how to extract Namespaced Feature from it.
-4. Understand multiple-layer container image, how to extract Namespaced Feature from it, and explicit and implicit relation between namespace and feature.
-6. Understand how to compute the notification.

 ## Vulnerability Sources